 John Kossler, author of The Word Weary, has no problem admitting that his entire comic is a way to cope with his depression humorously.

 Christian Weston Chandler, creator of Sonichu, does this in issue 10 of his series, eradicating everything that has bothered Chris up to that point.
 After that, he unofficially abandoned the comic, claiming that the trolls "drained his creativity".
 A lot of Chris' breakdown was due to the fact that his Internet Trolls wanted (from their point of view) to show him the reality of him wanting to officially produce his comic.
 Major cases of Schedule Slip, Chris fighting with a fan who didn't want him to use a character he made for shits and giggles, having a rival webcomic being more popular than his, all culminating when it interfered with his real life and angrily deriding his fans as those who'd just want more of his comics than him having a life.
 Which isn't much, but that's a different story altogether.
 A few years later, armchair psychiatrists surmised that the leading factor was actually Chris being forced to kill off the character of Simonla Rosechu.
 The comic, however, has since been updated, with a retcon of the Issue 10 ending and the conclusion of the Christmas Special.

 Lis Boriss of Broken Plot Device fame had her mother diagnosed with breast cancer.
-Lis's depression caused an unexpected indefinite hiatus, but luckily, surgery was succesfull, and webcomic came back very quickly.
+Lis's depression caused an unexpected indefinite hiatus, but luckily, surgery was successful, and webcomic came back very quickly.